-Whilst many older leases cannot define the apportionment of service charge payments (and newer leases will try), if there is no apportionment then leaseholders and freeholders can apply to the First Tier Tribunal to get them to determine what is payable under s27a of the Landlord and Tenant Act 1985 (inserted into the Commonhold and Leasehold Reform Act 2002).
-The FTT not only has the jurisdiction to determine whether the charges are reasonable but also to establish;
+Whilst many older leases cannot define the apportionment of service charge payments (but newer leases are likely to try), if there is no apportionment then leaseholders and freeholders can apply to the First Tier Tribunal to get them to determine what is payable under s27a of the Landlord and Tenant Act 1985 (inserted into the Commonhold and Leasehold Reform Act 2002).
+The FTT not only has the jurisdiction to determine whether the charges are reasonable but also to establish:

 - Who is liable to pay;